Labour Party calls for review, rerun of Enugu governorship election

 According to him, It was therefore curious how a return was hurriedly made on the gubernatorial election when the total number of polling units where elections were yet to hold far outnumbered the margin with which the candidate of the PDP was returned.

-He recalled that in Kebbi and Adamawa states where a similar scenario happened, INEC did the right thing by declaring the election inconclusive.
+He recalled that in Kebbi and Adamawa states where a similar scenerio happened, INEC did the right thing by declaring the election inconclusive.

 “Why then is the case of Enugu different?
 Is it a case of two sets of laws for one kind of situation?” he asked.